FXX: 2019–2023: Acquisition by Disney and shift towards animation

 On September 20, 2021, FXX began airing reruns of fellow 20th Television animated shows King of the Hill and The Cleveland Show, and dramatically overhauled the network lineup to air roughly 14 hours of adult animated series every day, aside from for airings of It's Always Sunny in Philadelphia and Dave (before Dave was cancelled in 2024, and Sunny reruns being reduced and those hours taken by the adult animation shows), with films only airing in the mornings and early afternoon.
 This later expanded to roughly 16 hours after FXX began airing Futurama on November 15, 2021, having acquired the off-network rights to that series from NBCUniversal's Syfy (who last aired the series on November 10).
-FX Networks currently shares the rights to Family Guy, King of the Hill, Bob's Burgers and Futurama with Adult Swim, while also sharing Family Guy and Futurama with Comedy Central, previously The Cleveland Show was shared before left the network, remaining with sporadically airings on Comedy Central.
+FX Networks currently shares the rights to Family Guy and Bob's Burgers with Adult Swim, previously King of the Hill and Futurama both shows were shared from November 22, 2021, to November 22, 2025, and December 27, 2021, to December 27, 2025, respectively with Adult Swim, while also sharing Family Guy with Comedy Central, previously The Cleveland Show was shared before left FXX (between September 2021 to September 2024), remaining with sporadically airings on that network, and with Futurama, the show left the lineup of September 19, 2025, after being shared since November 15, 2021 until final airdate on Comedy Central, remaining on FXX in exclusive in the meantime, together with King of the Hill since November 22, 2025, respectively.

-FXX ran its first marathon of every Family Guy episode from the first 19 seasons, except "Partial Terms of Endearment", from December 25, 2021 to January 1, 2022, in a similar fashion to their previous multi-day marathons of The Simpsons.
+FXX ran its first marathon of every Family Guy episode from the first 19 seasons, except "Partial Terms of Endearment", from December 25, 2021, to January 1, 2022, in a similar fashion to their previous multi-day marathons of The Simpsons.

 Following the shift in the network lineup, FXX averaged 243,000 viewers in primetime in 2022, up 23% compared to 2021, ranking 53rd among all networks.
 FXX also went up 23% in the 18-49 demographic, averaging 139,000 and ranking 25th.
 Both numbers beat that of their closest competitor, Adult Swim.